chicolucio/chicolucio.github.io/_portfolio/2022-06-project_churn_prediction.md

     Python version: 3.9.12

-The following cell imports all the classes and functions needed.
-Some custom functions were developed, as well as a custom Matplotlib style.
-Their code is in the `scripts` folder at the project repository [[7](https://github.com/chicolucio/customer-churn-prediction)].
+In this article all the results and outputs of the Jupyter Notebook used to develop the study will be shown.
+The complete code can be found on the project repository [[7](https://github.com/chicolucio/customer-churn-prediction)].

 ## Summarizing data and understanding the problem in hand